 If the weather is unfavorable or you’re short on time, you can see all you need from here.

-2. Devil’s Garden Trail – Best Hikes in Arches National Park
+2. Devil’s Garden Trail – Best Adventure Hike In Arches

 - Distance: 7.8 miles in total with full primitive loop included, trailhead to Landscape Arch return is 1.9 miles, trailhead to Double O Arch return is 4.1 miles.